Yep. It’s that time of year again where all we hear about is goal setting, resolutions, and ambitious plans to achieve them.

 “There is only one way to eat an elephant: one bite at a time.”

-Setting the end result goal is easy - however, without breaking down the goal into smaller, bite-size pieces, your end result goal will likely remain a goal that hasn’t been reached.
+Setting the end result goal is easy - however, without breaking down the goal into smaller, bite-size pieces, your end result goal will likely become a mere wish.

 (It should go without saying that your goals should be specific and measurable - vague goals bring vague (if any) results.)